-Carbon Monoxide, or CO, forms when there is not enough Oxygen to produce carbon dioxide (CO2), such as when an internal combustion engine is operated in an enclosed space like a garage.
+Carbon Monoxide, or CO, forms when there is not enough oxygen to produce carbon dioxide (CO2).
+An examples of this is when an internal combustion engine is operated in an enclosed space, like a garage.
 It is also emitted from stoves, lanterns, grills, fireplaces, gas ranges, and sometimes furnaces.
 CO can build up indoors, and it can kill you.

 Carbon monoxide is a colorless, odorless gas.
 However, its presence can be detected by its deleterious effects on the human body.
 Symptoms of CO intake include headache, dizziness, weakness, upset stomach, vomiting, chest pain, and even confusion.